andymagill/heroku-who-are-you/README.md

 # heroku-who-are-you
-This is my personal test of the heroku could.
+This is my personal test of the heroku cloud.